awslabs/serverless-photo-recognition/README.md

 object.
 Every time the query runs a signedUrl is generated for each of the resulting pictures.

-Let's delete the picture to test the delete functionality:
+_Let's delete the picture to test the delete functionality_

 ```aws s3 rm s3://<YOUR_BUCKET>/usercontent/<YOUR_COGNITO_ID>/<IMAGE>```